fossasia/eventyay-talk/doc/developer/setup.rst

 The development setup
 =====================

-To contribute to pretalx, it's useful to run pretalx locally on your device so you can test your changes.
+To contribute to eventyay, it's useful to run eventyay locally on your device so you can test your changes.
 First of all, you need install some packages on your operating system:

-If you want to install pretalx on a server for actual usage, go to the :ref:`administrator-index` instead.
+If you want to install eventyay on a server for actual usage, go to the :ref:`administrator-index` instead.

 External dependencies